-From 1 July, waste records will replace waste transport certificates.
+From 1 July 2021, waste records have replaced waste transport certificates.
 To transport waste, you must create a waste record for each pick up of a waste type using Waste Tracker.

 Easier waste record management